Western Michigan Region

 July 1 Term of office begins

-3-1-10 Ballots shall be returned to Region Election Coordinator.
-Member ballots shall be keep secret.
+3-1-12 Ballots for Region Director shall be returned to the Division Election Coordinator, and ballots for Section Chief shall be returned to Region Election Coordinator.
+Members’ ballots and votes shall be kept secret.

 4-1-2 The duties of the Region Treasurer are to: (a) receive and disburse funds; (b) maintain the financial records of the Region; (c) reconcile and balance cash accounts monthly, (d) prepare Region financial reports in Division and Region format at interim dates, and fiscal year-end; (e) prepare the Consolidated Region financial report for the fiscal year-end; (f) send financial reports to the Region Director, Region Staff, Sections Chief, and Patrol Representatives; (g) prepare a budget for Region activities and operations, (h) assist and train other Region members to fulfill their financial responsibilities.